linianzu0715/Synaptic_protein_gene_search/README.md

 ### Configuration procedure:

-1. Download the codes from our git page, it will be a zip files.
+1. Download the codes from our git page, it is a zip files.
 2. Unzip the zip file
-3. Find the "db.sql" file in "db" folder
+3. Find the "db.sql" file in "db" folder.
 4. Copy the "db.sql" file and our sqlite data file (not publish now) to the D driver in your computer
 5. Execute the bat file "click_me_to_start.bat" to run the software, it will start some services required by the software.
 6. Open your web brower and enter "localhost" to open the GUI page of the tool.

 ### User manual：